Cycle Vietnam

 Overview

 Book online and enjoy exclusive savings on Explore's 14 Day Cycle Vietnam.
-On this trip we discover the highlights of Vietnam by bike.
+Discover the highlights of Vietnam by bike.
 Explore the charming cities of Hanoi, Hue, Old Saigon and Hoi An and experience the natural beauty of Halong Bay.
 Visit the ancient capital of the Cham Empire at My Son and discover the thriving Mekong Delta by boat and on two wheels.

 Itinerary